Vi (text editor): Ports and clones

 In 1989, Lynne Jolitz and William Jolitz began porting BSD Unix to run on 386 class processors, but to create a free distribution they needed to avoid any AT&T-contaminated code, including Joy's vi.
 To fill the void left by removing vi, their 1992 386BSD distribution adopted Elvis.
 386BSD's descendants, FreeBSD and NetBSD, followed suit.
 But at UC Berkeley, Keith Bostic wanted a "bug for bug compatible" replacement for Joy's vi for 4.4BSD-Lite.
 Using Kirkendall's Elvis (version 1.8) as a starting point, Bostic created nvi, releasing it in the northern spring of 1994.
 When FreeBSD and NetBSD resynchronized the 4.4-Lite2 codebase, they too switched over to Bostic's nvi, which they continue to use today.

 Despite the existence of vi clones with enhanced feature sets, sometime before June 2000, Gunnar Ritter ported Joy's vi codebase (taken from 2.11BSD, February 1992) to modern Unix-based operating systems, such as Linux and FreeBSD.
 Initially, his work was technically illegal to distribute without an AT&T source license, but, in January 2002, those licensing rules were relaxed, allowing legal distribution as an open-source project.
 Ritter continued to make small enhancements to the vi codebase similar to those done by commercial Unix vendors still using Joy's codebase, including changes required by the POSIX.2 standard for vi.
 His work is available as Traditional Vi.

 But although Joy's vi was now once again available for BSD Unix, it arrived after the various BSD flavors had committed themselves to nvi, which provided a number of enhancements over traditional vi, and dropped some of its legacy features (such as open mode for editing one line at a time).
 Thus BSD Unix, where Joy's vi codebase began, no longer uses it, and the AT&T-derived Unixes, which in the early days lacked Joy's editor, are the ones that now use and maintain modified versions of his code.

-Impact
+Use

-Over the years since its creation, vi became the de facto standard Unix editor and a hacker favorite outside of MIT until the rise of Emacs after about 1984.
+vi became the de facto standard Unix editor and a hacker favorite outside of MIT until the rise of Emacs after about 1984.
 The Single UNIX Specification specifies vi, so every conforming system must have it.

 vi is still widely used by users of the Unix family of operating systems.
 About half the respondents in a 1991 USENET poll preferred vi.
 In 1999, Tim O'Reilly, founder of the eponymous computer book publishing company, stated that his company sold more copies of its vi book than its Emacs book.

-Interface
+User experience

 The vi editor employed minimal logic that would aid the user.
 This included trivial aids such as how to join two lines together and maintain reasonable usage of whitespace.

 The vi editor has a number of revisions; however, the primary purpose was to allow a user to enjoy the full "visual" screen mode of modern terminals.